mayconbeserra/learning-react-flux/README.md

 This project is based on my studies on React, React Router, and Flux for building web applications.

-It also includes some stopics like gulp, browserfy and bootstrap.
+It also includes some topics like gulp, browserify and bootstrap.

-# Steps done on this project
+# Steps done in this project

-+ Setup the gulp in the project
++ Setup the gulp in the project;
-+ Setup the browserify in the project
++ Setup the browserify in the project;
-+ Setup the bootstrap
++ Setup the bootstrap;
-+ Setup ESLint (ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code)
++ Setup ESLint (ESLint is a tool for identifying and reporting errors on patterns found in ECMAScript/JavaScript code);
 + Setup React (it's a javascript library for creating user interfaces.
-It was built to solve one problem: building large applications with data that changes over time)
+It was built to solve one problem: building large applications with data that changes over time);
++ Setup React Router;
-+ Setup lodash (A modern JavaScript utility library delivering modularity, performance, & extras)
++ Setup lodash (A modern JavaScript utility library delivering modularity, performance, & extras);

 # Concepts

-+ React Router
++ React Router: it keeps your UI in sync with the URL.
+It has a simple API with powerful features like lazy code loading, dynamic route matching, and location transition handling built right in.
+Make the URL your first thought, not an after-thought.

 # Props And State

-Props - look like HTML attributes, but immutable (e.g. this.props.username) State - holds mutable state (e.g. this.state.username)
++ Props - look like HTML attributes, but immutable (e.g. this.props.username);
++ State - holds mutable state (e.g. this.state.username).

 # Lifecycle functions for each react component